Ridhwana/rails/guides/source/caching_with_rails.md

 Conditional GETs let a server tell the browser that a response has not changed since the last request, so the browser can reuse its cached copy.

+This is useful when a browser or intermediary cache may already have a recent copy of a response and you want to avoid sending the full response body again.

 They work with the `If-None-Match` and `If-Modified-Since` request headers, using an [ETag](#strong-vs-weak-etags) and/or a last-modified timestamp to check whether the response is still fresh.
 If the browser's copy matches the